aio-libs/aiohttp/docs/client_reference.rst

       Get a free connection from pool or create new one if connection is absent in the pool.

+      The call may be paused if :attr:`limit` is exhausted until used connetions returns to pool.

       :param aiohttp.client.ClientRequest request: request object
                                                    which is connection
                                                    initiator.